srebalaji/100DaysOfAlgorithm/README.md

 Practicing Algorithms and data structures for the next 100 days.

+## Day 19: July 6: 2018
+1. Wrote pseudo code for an algorithm to print all possible ways of traversing nodes of BST.

 ## Day 18: July 5: 2018
 1. Started to implement an algorithm to print all possible ways of traversing nodes of BST.